nit-codes/nit-codes/README.md

-- 👋 Hi, I’m @nit-codes
+- 👋 Hi, I’m NITHIN B Y
-- 👀 I’m interested in programming
+- 👀 I’m interested in back-end programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning JAVA
 - 📫 You can reach me on Linkedin :https://www.linkedin.com/in/nithin-b-y-0484a0236

 <!---